 Each group of about twelve branch-level managers came to division headquarters in Riverside, CA, for a three-day training session.
 The division chief himself, Gary Rowell, began the session by establishing the objectives related to turnover and displaying graphs of turnover history at each branch so the stakes were clear.
-Trainees were also told they would be having a “crucial confrontation” with their manager at the conclusion of the training and needed to prepare for that during the program.
+Trainees were also told they would be having a “crucial accountability conversation” with their manager at the conclusion of the training and needed to prepare for that during the program.

 When it was time for top performers to come in, the training was reduced to two days.
-Eventually nearly all the region, branch, and service managers in the division participated in the Crucial Confrontations program.
+Eventually nearly all the region, branch, and service managers in the division participated in the Crucial Accountability program.
 All participants received an action planner Marks customized for Orkin with permission from VitalSmarts.

 But what happened next may have had the biggest impact on the benefits Orkin would eventually reap from the training.

-Rowell refused to let the learning experience end in headquarters and encouraged his people to be deliberate in practicing the Crucial Confrontations skills until they became embedded in the division culture.
+Rowell refused to let the learning experience end in headquarters and encouraged his people to be deliberate in practicing the Crucial Accountability skills until they became embedded in the division culture.
 To that end, he asked each of his managers to call him and relate their most recent application of the skills, then make a similar request of their subordinates.
 He pointed out action steps highlighted in the training that mangers could assign their employees to help them better apply what they had learned.

 - Teach the manager one of the concepts from the course